Small Intestinal Bacterial Overgrowth (SIBO) (cont.)

 Inability to absorb vitamin B12 can lead to symptoms of pernicious anemia, including a low red blood cell count and peripheral neuropathy.
 Anemia also may be due to iron deficiency.
 Decreased Vitamin A may lead to night blindness.
 Metabolic bone disease may be due to Vitamin D deficiency and decreased calcium.
 This may also lead to muscle twitching and spasms.

-Malnutrition may result in weight loss, as well as excessive muscle wasting (cachexia).
+Malnutrition may result in weight loss, and progress to excessive muscle wasting (cachexia).
 Inability to absorb fats in the diet may lead to steatorrhea (excess fat in the feces) that results in foul smelling oily stool, and may cause some anal leakage or fecal incontinence.

 Get the latest treatment options.